Monorepos

 └── build.shRunning Workspace Scripts

-From the Root — workspace:script Syntax
+From the Root — @workspace/script Syntax

-Target any workspace’s scripts from the project root using the workspace:script syntax:
+Target any workspace’s scripts from the project root using the @workspace/script syntax:

-miso onboarding:build # runs apps/onboarding/scripts/build.sh
+miso @api/build # runs apps/api/scripts/build.sh

-miso web:dev # runs apps/web/scripts/dev.sh
+miso @web/dev # runs apps/web/scripts/dev.sh

 From Inside a Workspace — Automatic Scoping